iamandreatonina/Computational_Microbial_Genomics/README.md

 # Computational Microbial Genomics project

-Project for the course of Laboratory of Computational Microbial Genomics held by professor Nicola Segata, Mireia Valles Colomer, and Francesco Asnicar (A.Y.
+Project for the course of Computational Microbial Genomics held by professor Nicola Segata, Mireia Valles Colomer, and Francesco Asnicar (A.Y.
 2022-2023).

 Topic: Analysis of an uSGB